AnnieCannons/countries-app-instructions/version-3/README.md

 8. Submit your Github repo link and Netlify link to the Canvas milestone.

 ### ⚙️ Test everything
-Test that all 3 pieces of data are being stored and retrieved properly.
-Make sure everything is working.
+1. Test that all 3 pieces of data are being stored and retrieved from the API properly.
+Open your browser's Developer Tools, go to the Network tab, and check that the `GET` and `POST` requests are being sent when expected.
+2. Make sure all the Local Storage code is removed.
+3. Make sure everything is working, and there are no errors.
 Double check that you completed all of the project requirements (listed above).

 ### ⚙️ Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.